 Click below to learn more about how to safely lose weight when trying to get conceive

 While research shows that too much exercise can harm fertility, with only 31.8% of Americans getting the recommended amount of exercise per week, the problem for the majority of us isn’t doing too much exercise, but not getting enough (source).
-When done right, exercise has been found to help with fertility by 1) increasing insulin sensitivity, which improves ovarian function and the chance of conception (source), 2) improving rates of implantation and pregnancy as well as reduce the risk of miscarriage (source), and 3) as a key component to managing weight, which is essential for getting pregnant due to hormonal imbalances that can occur with excessive weight.
+When done right, exercise has been found to help with fertility by increasing insulin sensitivity, which improves ovarian function and the chance of conception (source) and as a key component to managing weight, which is essential for getting pregnant due to hormonal imbalances that can occur with excessive weight.

 The current recommendation to exercise ‘right’ for women trying to conceive is to do moderate physical activity.
 Moderate physical activity has been associated with a small increase in fertility regardless of your body mass index (BMI) (source).